carnestoltes/chartsThingsBoard/README.md

 1. Create a new **"Time-Series Bar Chart"** widget.
 2. On the **Data Keys** tab, configure your telemetry key (for example, 'Temperature') or you can choose the calculated MoH for display.

+# Instance of ThingsBoard PE

+In this section, we can appreciate how you can make an aggregations for exploit your raw data using only a rule chain.

 ### Display of rule chain